 - Circular and rounded pillboxes.

 Different combinations of pillboxes could be used to help create large networks of defence systems.
 During World War II this could be seen by the creation of defence lines up and down Britain in preparation for a possible German invasion, the most famous of which was the GHQ line.
 Pillboxes in Britain would often be used to defend key areas such as bridges, ports and airfields but were also used to cover wide areas of land and potential landing sites to hinder enemy movement in case of invasion.
-This pie chart from the Defence of Britain Project helps to show the range of different pillbox types.
+The Defence of Britain Project has more information about the range of different pillbox types.